 Selective Catalytic Reduction (SCR) technology is a proven NOx control strategy.
-SCR has been used to control NOx emissions from stationary sources for over 15 years.
+SCR has been used to control NOx emissions from stationary sources for over 20 years.
 More recently, it has been applied to select mobile sources including trucks, marine vessels, and locomotives.
 In 2005, SCR using a urea-based reductant was introduced on a large number of on-road diesel heavy-duty engines to help meet the Euro 4 heavy-duty NOx emission standards.
-More than 100,000 new heavy-duty truck engines are now operating in Europe equipped with SCR systems that use urea as the reductant for reducing NOx emissions.
-SCR systems are also being used on some new heavy-duty trucks to comply with Japan's 2005 heavy-duty diesel engine emission standards.
-SCR is also being given serious consideration by engine manufacturers for complying with future on-road heavy-duty diesel engine emission standards in both the U.S. and Japan (in the 2009-2010 timeframe).
-Several heavy-duty diesel engine manufacturers have already announced their intentions to commercialize 2010-compliant heavy-duty that will use SCR catalyst technology.
+More than 200,000 new heavy-duty truck engines are now operating in Europe equipped with SCR systems that use urea as the reductant for reducing NOx emissions.
+SCR systems are also being used on some new heavy-duty trucks to comply with Japan's 2005 heavy-duty diesel engine emissions standards.
+SCR is also being used by most engine manufacturers for complying with on-road heavy-duty diesel engine emission standards in both the U.S. for 2010 compliance, and Japan for 2009 compliance.
+Several heavy-duty diesel engine manufacturers have already certified 2010-compliant heavy-duty engines that will use SCR catalyst technology with the U.S. EPA.
 Applying SCR to diesel-powered engines provides simultaneous reductions of NOx, PM, and HC emissions.
+In addition to reductions in criteria pollutants, SCR applications on heavy-duty trucks allows engine manufacturers to further optimize and reduce fuel consumption of these engines, providing important reductions in greenhouse gas emissions.

-Since the mid-1990s, SCR technology using a urea-based reductant has also been installed on a variety of marine applications in Europe including ferries, cargo vessels, and tugboats with over 100 systems installed on engines ranging from approximately 450 to 10,400 kW.
+Since the mid-1990s, SCR technology using a urea-based reductant has also been installed on a variety of marine applications in Europe including ferries, cargo vessels, and tugboats with over 200 systems installed on engines ranging from approximately 450 to 10,400 kW.
 These marine SCR applications include the design and integration of systems on a vessel's main propulsion engines and auxiliary engines.
-Most recently an SCR system has been successfully installed on one of New York City's Staten Island ferries.
+Recently SCR systems have been successfully installed on one of New York City's Staten Island ferries and ferries operating in the San Francisco area.
 A smaller number of SCR systems have or will be installed on diesel locomotives in Europe and the U.S. to validate the performance of SCR catalysts in another off-road application area.
-EPA has cited SCR catalysts as the most feasible technical approach for complying with its proposed Tier 4 locomotive and marine diesel engine emission standards that would begin in the next decade once they are finalized.
+EPA has cited SCR catalysts as the most feasible technical approach for complying with its Tier 4 locomotive and commercial marine diesel engine emission standards that begin in 2014.
+SCR technology is also expected to be applied to future new ocean-going vessels to reduce NOx emissions consistent with the International Maritime Organization's Tier 3 NOx requirements that will be required in designated Emission Control Areas near many coastlines around the world (including expected ECA designations for the coastlines of the U.S. and Canada).

 NOx adsorber technology is another available NOx control strategy that can reduce NOx emissions from new diesel engines.
-NOx adsorber catalysts are currently being used commercially in light-duty gasoline direct injection (GDI) engines sold in Europe and Japan and on several light-duty and heavy-duty diesel vehicles currently sold in the U.S. Additional light-duty diesel introductions have been announced by several vehicle manufacturers for the U.S. market that will employ NOx adsorber catalysts for complying with either the ARB LEV II or the EPA Tier 2 light-duty vehicle emission limits.
+NOx adsorber catalysts are currently being used commercially in light-duty gasoline direct injection (GDI) engines sold in Europe and Japan and on several light-duty and heavy-duty diesel vehicles currently sold in the U.S. Light-duty diesel introductions here in the U.S. market that employ NOx adsorber catalysts comply with either the ARB LEV II or the EPA Tier 2 light-duty vehicle emission limits.